stormpath/stormpath-documentation/source/auth_n.rst

   .. warning::

     This feature is not yet available in the PHP SDK.
-Please use the Stormpath Admin Console, or use the the REST API documentation below.
+Please use the Stormpath Admin Console, or use the the REST API instructions below.

     For updates, you can follow `ticket #149 <https://github.com/stormpath/stormpath-sdk-php/issues/149>`_ on Github.

     .. todo::